 At the moment, citizens from more than 60 countries can travel to the Schengen visa-free, without completing any paperwork.
 The introduction of ETIAS will mean that people from those countries will need to enroll with ETIAS by completing online registration.
 This, in turn, will mean slightly more hassle.

 Pro: The application form is quick and simple

 The ETIAS online application will only take a matter of minutes to complete.
 It will involve entering some basic information such as name, address, date of birth, passport details, and travel plans.
 There will also be some security-related questions.
 After the application has been approved, a copy of the ETIAS visa waiver will be sent to the traveller by email.

 Con: The application will involve a fee

 After applicants have answered all the questions on the ETIAS application form it will be necessary to make a payment using a credit or debit card.
-The exact amount of the fee has not yet been finalized.
-Travelers coming from countries which are currently visa-exempt do not need to pay anything.
+The exact amount tourists will need to pay for the fee has not yet been finalized.
+Travellers coming from countries that are currently visa-exempt do not need to pay anything.

-Pro: ETIAS visas will be valid for three years
+Pro: ETIAS visa waivers will be valid for three years

-Con: ETIAS visas will not be transferable between passports
+Con: ETIAS visa waivers will not be transferable between passports

 Pro: Free movement within the Schengen Area

 ETIAS has only been designed to strengthen the external border of the Schengen Area.
-There will be no ‘hard borders’ between the countries within Schengen.
+There are no hard borders between the countries within Schengen.
 This means that once you have entered the zone with your ETIAS visa waiver, you will be able to travel freely between all 26 Schengen countries.